How to Make a Simple Hawaiian Loco Moco Recipe at Home

 This Hawaiian Loco Moco is the ultimate comfort food.
-A traditional Hawaiian dish made with rice, gravy, a burger patty and topped with a runny and delicious fried egg, this dish is going to become a breakfast or dinner staple at your home from the moment you try it!
+A classic Hawaiian dish made with rice, gravy, a burger patty, and a runny and delicious fried egg, it will become a breakfast or dinner staple at your home from the moment you try it!

-When it comes to comfort food, I have a couple of hard and fast rules: it should be something easy to whip up, it needs to be super satisfying and delicious and it needs to be a crowd favorite.
+When it comes to comfort food, I have a couple of hard and fast rules: It should be easy to whip up, super satisfying and delicious, and a crowd favorite.

-Hawaiian Loco Moco is exactly that, is a simple, comforting dish made with basic ingredients and a delicious flavor.
+Hawaiian Loco Moco is exactly that, a simple, comforting dish made with basic ingredients and a delicious flavor.
+It’s an easy Hawaiian comfort food that’s both filling and fun to serve.

 This Hawaiian cuisine is a crowd favorite and frugal dish that everyone enjoys.
 My husband often claims it’s the best Hawaiian food he’s had!